reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 Feature flags give developers, QA teams and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base.
 There is no impact on other users and no need to perform a complete rollback when a QA or UAT tester finds a bug.

-Now, since the tester is going to use the same environment along with other users, it must find a way to test the newly added features before enabling them for rest of other users.
+Now, since the tester is going to use the same environment along with other users, it must find a way to test the newly added features before enabling them for the rest of the users.
 They would also need to create a separate profile and enable those features when they start the manual or automation tests.

 That’s where the real strength of *feature flags* lies.
 Continuously delivering features to production without releasing them to the public gives a confidence boost to the whole development team because features can be tested in production.